top of page

 Firearm Familiarity - Experience a live firearm demonstration!
 Gain a basic understanding of firearm safety, and get hands-on instructions, while practicing firing with handguns and rifles.
 All equipment is provided.

 Hypertufa Planter Making - Create and take home a lightweight, rustic, textured planter that won’t break from freezing like a terra cotta pot!
+Loofah Sponge & DIY Scrub – Learn how to grow the Loofah gourd, prepare it for use as a sponge and make a body scrub.

 Maple Syrup - Learn a short history of maple syrup, how to identify maple trees, and the tools needed for sap collection.
-Explore the process of creating maple syrup from start to finish, and get a chance to try it yourself.
+Explore the process of creating maple syrup from start to finish and get a chance to try it yourself.
 Taste test included!

 Mushrooms: Fungus Among Us - Explore the trails and woods near Old Timbers Lodge while hunting for mushrooms and slime molds to gain some basic identification skills.
 No experience necessary!
 Just bring a magnifying glass if you have one.
 Walking shoes are recommended.

 Self Defense - Having the knowledge and courage to protect yourself is important.
-Learn the basics of self-defense with verbal and physical strategies to deal with aggressive confrontations.
+Learn the basics of selfdefense with verbal and physical strategies to deal with aggressive confrontations.
 There will be drills and stimulated attack scenarios, so active participation is encouraged.
 Participants must be ready to have fun!
+Smartphone Photography - The best camera is the one that's always with you!
+Learn the tips and tricks to get the best wildlife photos out of your smartphone.
+Bring your smartphone with either a power bank or fully charged, and shoes for walking in the woods.

 Yoga - This lighthearted and fun course is a great opportunity for beginners to move their bodies while learning the foundations of yoga in the great outdoors!
 Learn how to incorporate simple breathing techniques, yoga poses, and mindfulness practices to leave you feeling relaxed and more connected to not only your body but also nature.
 We’ll shake things up in a way that feels good and supportive for all bodies!
-Bring a yoga mat or towel.
+Bring a yoga mat or towel